Mutu1/Node-Todo-App/README.md

 You can see the status and details of your job under **Build History**.
 You can also click on **Console Output** to see the logs of your job.

 You can verify that your app is running by going to your browser and typing `http://localhost:8000`.
 You should see a todo app where you can add, edit, and delete tasks.

+### Step4 : Configure monitoring

+Create Ubuntu 20.04 server in AWS.
+In this server we will install Prometheus

+For Prometheus & Grafana server we need to open 9090 & 3000 port & port 22 for SSH

+Download and install Prometheus on the server.

+In order to start the Prometheus we need to run ./prometheus in the Prometheus directory

+We can view UI of Prometheus at <Public IP:9090>

+We need to install the plugin of Prometheus in Jenkins so that Prometheus can gather all the metrics of Jenkins

+In Jenkins click on manage plugin and search for Prometheus metrics plugin and click on install

+The default path for Jenkins metrics is <Public-IP:8080/prometheus>

+Prometheus manages the configuration file named prometheus.yml in which we can define various configuration like alerts, scrape_configs etc.

+In order for Prometheus to gather the metrics of the Docker node we need to define below code in prometheus.yml under the scrape_configs stanza

+- job_name: "Jenkins Job"
+  static_configs:
+    - targets: ["<Public IP of Jenkins Node:8080"]
+    -
+After adding the code we can check our node as a target in the Prometheus.
+It will take some time for Prometheus to gather all the metrics and display the state of node to Up.